GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/tutorials/install_tentacles_in_google_sheets.md

 #### 4.1.1.
 OAuth sidebar

 1. Click menu `🤖 Cyborg` -> `Generate an OAuth token`.
-This will open a sidebar titled `OAuth`.
+This will open a sidebar titled `OAuth2 token generator`.
 1. Enter the `OAuth client ID` and `client secret` that you created previously.
 1. Select the API scopes that you want to grant access.
-1. Click the `Start` button and complete the OAuth confirmation process in the newly opened tab and land on an error page *"This site can't be reached"*.
+1. Click the `Start` button and complete the OAuth confirmation process in the newly opened tab and land on an error page _"This site can't be reached"_.
    **This is an expected behaviour.**
 1. Copy the `url` of the error page and paste it back to the `OAuth` sidebar.
-2. `Cyborg` would complete the OAuth process and put a refresh token in the `textarea` named `Generated OAuth token`.
+1. `Cyborg` would complete the OAuth process and put a refresh token in the `textarea` named `Generated OAuth token`.
 1. Enter a name for this token to be saved in `Secret Manager`.
-2. Click the button `Save` and wait for it to complete.
+1. Click the button `Save` and wait for it to complete.

 Now you can use the saved token through the secret name in API configuration.